 Pre-practicum: 12 hours of directed field-based training required.
 Educators will develop competency in the skills and methods used in the teaching of natural science.
-Basic concepts in chemistry, biology, and ecology will be illustrated with applications suitable for the classroom.
-Educators will demonstrate their knowledge of concepts, methods, and classroom management of the experiences that help their students construct understandings in these areas.
+Basic concepts in chemistry, biol-

 SCI684 Methods and Materials for Teaching Earth Science - 3 credits